bandinopla/skill-assessments-quizzes/README.md

 `pages/quiz/[...slug].js` then sets a Context that provides revelvant quiz info to the components of the quiz among some callbacks to handle user interaction.

 ---
+## <a id="translations"></a>:globe_with_meridians: Translations / Language
+There are 2 sources of language dictionaries:
+1. the web app translation files (for the web app UI)
+2. the individual quizzes translation files (for the quiz itself)

+#### 1. System/UI language
+To translate for this web app, [fork this repo](https://github.com/bandinopla/skill-assessments-quizzes) make the translation and do a pull request.

+this web app can be translated by creating a [YAML](https://yaml.org/) file in the `l18n` folder named after the language that it is meant to translate.
+We use the [iso-language-codes](https://www.npmjs.com/package/iso-language-codes) package.
+We espect is a **[ISO 639-1](https://en.wikipedia.org/wiki/ISO_639-1)** code for the file name of each language file.
+Example: `es.yaml` for spanish...

+use the `en.yaml` as base: duplicate it, rename it, and do your thing.
+The system will automatically scan that folder and find it once it builds.

+#### 2. Quizzes Translations
+to collab with the quizzes repo and transalte a quiz to another language head over to the [linkedin-skill-assessments-quizzes](https://github.com/Ebazhanov/linkedin-skill-assessments-quizzes) clone that repo, make the translation in the respective quiz and solicit a pull request to them.

+---
+## <a id="contribute"></a>:computer: **Contribute with** Coding / Bug Fixing
+To contribute with new mechanic or bug fixing for this web app, [fork this repo](https://github.com/bandinopla/skill-assessments-quizzes) do your thing and pull request.

+---
 ## <a id="deploy"></a>:rocket: Deploying
 This webapp uses github actions.
 Any push into the main branch will automatically trigger a github page deploy.
-See `.github/workflows/deply.yml`
+See `.github/workflows/deploy.yml`